Quiet Strength

 “Blessed are the meek, for they will inherit the earth.”
 (Matthew 5:5)

-Action Step: Use your situations at work and at home to hone your ability to be meek.
+Action Step: Use your situations at work and home to hone your ability to be meek.
 Don’t overuse your authority and strength on others.

 Lord Jesus, it’s hard for me to understand what it means to be meek.
-But I want to lead a blessed life in you.
-Teach me how to be meek and honor you and all of my relationships.
+But I want to lead a blessed life in You.
+Teach me how to be meek and honor You and all of my relationships.

 Leave a Reply